 - The Postmortem feature is enabled for an incident only after it has been resolved.
 Hence, an incident first needs to be resolved.

 To create a Postmortem for a resolved incident:

-Note: The incident variables will get auto-populate as per the data available for that particular incident.
-The remaining details need to be manually filled by the user by Editing the Postmortem.
+incident variableswill auto-populate as per the data available for that particular incident.
+The remaining details need to be manually filled in by the user by editing the Postmortem.